aploium/zmirror/README.md

 6. Access control(IP, user-agent), visitor verification(question answer, or custom verification function)
   访问控制(IP, user-agent)与用户验证(回答问题, 也支持写自定义的验证函数)

+7. Automatically rewrite JSON/javascript/html/css, even dynamically generated url can ALSO be handled correctly
+  自动重写JSON/javascript/html/css中链接, 甚至即使是动态生成的链接, 都能被正确处理

 ## Install and Usage
-It only support python3
+It only support python3, based on flask and requests
 first install python3
     - (Debian/Ubuntu) `apt-get install python3`
     - (CentOS/RHEL) `yum install python3`
     - (Windows) go to [python's homepage](https://www.python.org/downloads/) and download python3.5 (or newer)

+### HelloWorld Usage
 1. install or upgrade flask requests and chardet package `python3 -m pip install -U flask requests chardet`
-2. Download and unzip this package
+2. (recommended) `git clone https://github.com/Aploium/EasyWebsiteMirror.git` or download and unzip this package(not recommend).
-3. copy `config_sample.py` to `config.py` (don't need to change it's content for now)
-4. Execute it: `python3 EasyWebsiteMirror.py`
+3. Execute it: `python3 EasyWebsiteMirror.py`
-5. Open your browser and enter `http://127.0.0.1/`, you will see exactly the `www.kernel.org`, and you can click and browse around. everything of the `*.kernel.org` is withing the mirror.
+4. Open your browser and enter `http://127.0.0.1/`, you will see exactly the `www.kernel.org`, and you can click and browse around. everything of the `*.kernel.org` is withing the mirror.
-6. Please see the config.py for more information, an google mirror config is also included.
+5. Please see the config.py for more information, an google mirror config is also included.

+### Mirror Google or twitter or instagram (include zh-wikipedia) 搭建一个Google镜像(包含中文维基)或twitter镜像或instagram镜像
+0. assume you have completed the HelloWorld above
+1.
+  - (google) copy the `YOUR_EWM_FOLDER/more_config_examples/config_sample_google_and_zhwikipedia.py` to `YOUR_EWM_FOLDER/config.py`
+  - (twitterPC) copy the `YOUR_EWM_FOLDER/more_config_examples/config_sample_twitter_pc.py` to `YOUR_EWM_FOLDER/config.py`
+  - (instagram) copy the `YOUR_EWM_FOLDER/more_config_examples/config_sample_instagram.py` to `YOUR_EWM_FOLDER/config.py`
+2.
+  - If your computer can access google directly(outside the GFW), ignore this step
+  - If you are inside the GFW, please set your http proxy in the `config.py`
+3. execute `python3 EasyWebsiteMirror.py`
+4. open `http://127.0.0.1/` and see magic happens. (google) and `http://127.0.0.1/wiki` for zh-wikipedia, `http://127.0.0.1/scholar` for google scholar

+### Upgrade 升级
+ - (for users of git) `cd YOUR_EWM_FOLDER` and `git pull`
+ - (for users of plain zip download) re-download, unzip, and override all files

 ## Mirror A Website
 Mirror a website is very simple.